ARTICLE TABLE OF CONTENTS

 And it stuck with the same name when it transformed from a stock company to the European SE (Societas Europea) in 2014, and that has continued to the present day.

-Therefore, SAP initially stood for “Systemanalyse und Programmentwicklung” in German or in English, “System Analysis and Program Development.”
+Thus, SAP originally stood for “Systemanalyse und Programmentwicklung” in German, or “System Analysis and Program Development” in English.

 What does SAP stand for in business terms?
 It depends.

-If you just mean the acronym, then SAP stands for “Systems, Applications, and Products in Data Processing.”
+If you just mean the acronym, SAP stands for “Systems, Applications, and Products in Data Processing”.”

 But if you want to know what SAP actually is, then SAP stands for a HUGE corporation that makes business software.

-SAP is the 3rd largest company in the software and programming market worldwide:
+SAP is the third largest software and programming company in the world:

 And, if you want to know what SAP does, then SAP stands for a manufacturer of software to manage the various processes in a company.

-Especially, ERP and CRM applications that companies use to intertwine, manage, track, and analyze all the business activities to achieve their goal as a company and to relate to their customers.
+Applications used by companies to intertwine, manage, track, and analyze business activities to achieve their business goals and relate to their partners and customers.

 More Acronyms in the SAP Universe